Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Singular locus}

 Singular locus of a qe formal scheme is a reduced closed subscheme $\gtX_\sing$ or the corresponding ideal $\gtI\subset\calO_\gtX$.
 For an affine formal scheme $\Spf(A)$ this is the ideal that defines $\Spec(A)_\sing$, and this local definition globalizes because formal localizations are regular morphisms on qe formal schemes.
-Singular loci are compatible with formal completions: if a scheme $X$ and its formal completion $\gtX=\hatX_\calI$ are qe then $\gtX_\sing$ is the completion of $X_\sing$ along $\calI\calO_{X_\sing}$ by \cite[3.1.4]{temdes}.
+Singular loci are compatible with formal completions: if a scheme $X$ is qe (and so its formal completion $\gtX=\hatX_\calI$ is qe by Gabber's theorem) then $\gtX_\sing$ is the completion of $X_\sing$ along $\calI\calO_{X_\sing}$ by \cite[3.1.4]{temdes}.
 One defines the {\em non-reduced locus} of a qe $\gtX$ similarly, and says that $\gtX$ is {\em regular} or {\em reduced} if the corresponding locus is empty.

 \begin{rem} Though I do not know such examples, it seems probable that regularity (and even reducedness) can be destroyed by formal localization of a noetherian adic ring.
 If this is the case then these notions do not make any sense for general noetherian formal schemes.
 At the very least, some examples show that reducedness can be destroyed by formal localizations in the non-noetherian case. \end{rem}